Versus the competiton:

 With the 2011 Chevrolet Equinox’s high-quality interior and great ride, it’s easy to see why the compact SUV has been a runaway success, though its value diminishes as the trim level and price rises.
-It is available with FWD or AWD.

 It’s been two years since our initial review of the redesigned 2010 model.
 Now, a few years in, we’ve tested multiple Equinox trim levels against fresher competition.
-This time around, I drove the most-expensive trim, the LTZ, with a four-cylinder engine and AWD.
+This time around, I drove the most-expensive trim, the LTZ, with a four-cylinder engine and all-wheel drive.
 Other trims are the LS, 1LT and 2LT.

 There aren’t many feature changes for the 2011 Equinox versus the 2010.
 For a comparison of the two model years, see here.

 The Equinox’s competition has only improved since our original review, yet the Equinox took the top spot in Cars.com’s $29,000 SUV Shootout against the redesigned Kia Sportage, Dodge Journey and six other SUVs.
 The Equinox’s family-friendly features, premium interior feel and value won over our editors and the participating family.
 To read the full comparison, click here.

 The lower-priced LS and LT models offer the most bang for the buck in the Equinox lineup, with great interior fit and finish, high-quality materials and an isolated experience from the road compared with crossovers in the $20,000 to $30,000 range.
 Plus, the Equinox’s most family-friendly features aren’t limited to just the LTZ.